atbaker/docker-workshop/exercise-2.md

 - Start the same container exposing the same port, but run the container in "detached" mode, so that it doesn't tie up your command line
 - While your detached container is running, use the `docker ps` command to see what silly name Docker gave your container
 - While your detached container is still running, look at its logs.
 Try following its logs and refreshing your browser.
 - Stop your detached container.
-Then delete it from your system.
+Then delete that container from your system.

 When you're ready to create your own Docker images, move on to [Exercise 3](exercise-3.md)!